marianokamp/neartime/Readme.md

 The above illustrates the broken sequence when event C has not been received yet.

-### Benefits of analyzing incomplete event sequences
+## Benefits of analyzing incomplete event sequences

+Why would it be still worth the effort to understand a process as it evolves, instead of waiting for it to stabilize?

-Because of the missing link between the events B and D, the process as whole, cannot be understood as of now.
+Looking back at the example above, because of the missing link between the events B and D, the process graph is disconnected and cannot be understood as whole as of now.
 However there is still information that can be gained from the two disconnected sequences.

 **Monitoring** the overall systems performance is still possible.